karlovskiy/simp-gonsole/README.md

 Arguments
 =========

-- server address - simp server host and port in format: host:port, for example: localhost:7777
+- server address - simp server host and port in format: host:port, for example: `localhost:7777`
-- nickname - your chat nickname
+- nickname - your chat nickname, for example: `SimpUser`

 Flags
 =====